 The transfer process represents the culmination of tremendous growth and effort.
 It’s normal to be nervous about transferring to another school, but if you follow the aforementioned tips, the transition should be a smooth one.
 Take advantage of orientation events for incoming transfer students, and make time to meet current students as well.
-Remember: once you have settled and are familiar with a school, you are not labeled as a transfer student anymore—you are all students at the same institution working toward the same goal.
+Remember: once you have settled and are familiar with a school, you're not labeled as a transfer student anymore—you're all students at the same institution working toward the same goal.

 Find more tips and tricks for the transfer admission process with the articles and advice in our Transfer Students section.